 SOCW 660Foundations of Direct Practice3

-SOCW 672Generalist Field Practicum and Seminar I3
+SOCW 672Generalist Social Work Practicum and Seminar I3

-SOCW 673Generalist Field Practicum and Seminar II3
+SOCW 673Generalist Social Work Practicum Education and Seminar II3

 SOCW 674Psychopathology3